Our Way Forward

 We continue to expand the availability of our beverages in smaller, more convenient package sizes to help people better manage the sugar they consume and to best fit their diet and lifestyle.
-Today our most popular soft drinks are available in 222 mL mini cans, which continue to grow in popularity and we are expanding its availability along with our 237 mL glass bottles and new 250 mL mini bottles, to reach more store shelves.
+Today our most popular soft drinks are available in 222 mL mini cans, which continue to grow in popularity as we expand their availability along with our 237 mL glass bottles and new 250 mL mini bottles, to reach more store shelves.

 - Downsized our most popular package size by 15% from 591mL to 500mL